nordicenergy/powerchain-monorepo/python-packages/sra_client/README.md

 ### Test

-Tests depend on a running instance of 0x-launch-kit-backend, backed by a Ganache node with the 0x contracts deployed in it.
+Tests depend on a running instance of powerchain-launch-kit-backend, backed by a Ganache node with the powerchain contracts deployed in it.
 For convenience, a docker-compose file is provided that creates this environment.
 And a shortcut is provided to interface with that file: `./setup.py start_test_relayer` will start those services.
 With them running, the tests can be run with `./setup.py test`.
 When you're done with testing, you can `./setup.py stop_test_relayer`.

 ### Clean